 June Pennell, ISCP.Dip.Canine.Prac.

-I cover mainly the Andover, Amesbury, Salisbury, Stockbridge, Winchester area as I am based near the Wiltshire/Hampshire Border.
-However, I am also happy to travel to Newbury and Swindon and all surrounding villages.
-Please call if in doubt.
+I cover mainly the Andover, Amesbury, Salisbury, Stockbridge, Winchester area as I am based near the Wiltshire / Hampshire Border.
+Please contact me if in doubt.